 However, remember that cheap is expensive in the long run due to constant repairs.

 Can a Brass Ball Valve Reduce Water Pressure?

-No, you cannot use brass ball valve to reduce water pressure but to control flow.
+No, you cannot use a brass ball valve to reduce water pressure but to control flow.

-However, using a half-open valve, for example, can reduce the amount of fluid being discharged.
+However, using a half-open valve, for example, can reduce the amount of fluid is discharged.

 Are Brass Ball Valves Good for Throttling?

 Throttling is the process of regulating media flow through the opening and closing of a barrier such as a valve.